This blog was updated on 11/6/23.

 - Use permissive hypercapnia if needed.

-The pendulum has swung away from the use of steroids solely for ARDS inflammation.
+The pendulum has shifted away from the routine use of steroids to treat ARDS.
 If steroids are used, start early (first 14 days) in moderate-to-severe ARDS.